labplus-cn/mpython-docs/docs/en/tutorials/advance/i2c.rst

 Master
 ----------

 Most I2C communication modules have similar operation methods.
-The mPython control board acts as an I2C master device, and the module acts as a slave device, responding to host requests.
+The mPython Board acts as an I2C master device, and the module acts as a slave device, responding to host requests.
 The following SHT20 module is used as a demonstration to explain how to read slave device data.